Editor’s Note: This is a guest post from Scott Kustes.

 Want to be involved in your kids’ lives?
 Spend time with them.
 Want to find out about the new boy your daughter has been hanging out with or what your son is doing after school?
 Spend some time with them.

 No one could possibly argue that it’s unmanly to spend time with one’s wife and kids.
-I saw several commenters talk about how cooking or grilling allows them to spend quality time with their kids.
 So what about being able to provide them with a tasty dinner, while talking to them about their day at school or work?

 Better yet, spend time with them in the kitchen.
 You can teach them the necessary skills to be healthy and independent while also being a father.
-Imagine raising a son that isn’t afraid to turn on the oven, that is comfortable wielding a knife, chopping vegetables, and understands how to saute an onion.
+Imagine raising a son who isn’t afraid to turn on the oven, who is comfortable wielding a knife, and understands how to saute an onion.
 Imagine him being able to select and combine herbs and spices.
 Imagine him teaching these same traits to your grandkids.

 Here are two bonuses for the man that can cook.